aisola/go-coreutils/README.md

 GO-Coreutils
 ------------
 This is a Go1 implimentation of the GNU Coreutils.

-In general, as the commands were made for linux, even though the sources are written in Go1, they may not all be cross-platform.
+I guess the ironic thing is that they have been greatly developed using my Windows7 laptop.
+However, they have been tested in Linux Mint 15.
+So, we know they work.

 ### Installation